Computer Science and IT Internship Cover Letter Examples for 2026

 Close with a role-specific next step

-Finish with a next step tied to real internship work.
-Mention code review, testing, support operations, labs, documentation, or security tasks instead of using a flat closing any student could copy.
+End with a next step that connects to the actual work of the internship.
+Mention code review, testing, support operations, labs, documentation, or security tasks instead of using a closing line that any student could use.

 See the closing